maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 ![webflow-logo](http://uploads.webflow.com/55e93f06d996a5894512d00d/55dd1a448f79b836280d697f_png.png)

 ## Available shortcuts
-* Shift + Alt --> Edit "Class" for selected element
+* Shift + Alt --> Edit "Class" for selected element (Note that from May 2018 this is available natively in Webflow via Ctrl+Enter)
 * Enter --> Edit the text in the selected element
 * Shift + F --> Quick access to font size
 * Shift + Arrow Up / Down / Left / Right --> Quick access to padding increase/decrease